anonymous42/pulsar-chatgpt-code-helper/README.md

 Before using this plugin make sure you have a working ChatGPT API key.

 You must specify the API Key inside Pulsar config.

 Also you can specify optional parameters such as model name (Model) and system prompt (CustomInstructions).

-You may specify these keys in your .pulsar/config.cson:
+Specify these keys in your .pulsar/config.cson:
 ```
 ChatGPT:
   APIKey: "sk-proj-YOUR-API-KEY"
-  CustomInstructions: "You are a code helper, follow given prompt to fix and generate code and answer only with plaintext code without markdown."
+  CustomInstructions: "You are a code helper, ..."
   Model: "gpt-4o"
 ```

 After specifying the key, reload Pulsar.

 Now you can use the package.

 While editing any file, write your prompt right in the text file.

 All selected text will be sent to ChatGPT, so you can generate new code by selecting only prompt string or fix existing code by selecting fix prompt and the code that needs to be fixed.